Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/primitives.rst

 Options included in more than one primitive are:

 Generate UVs
-   Generates a default UV-unwrapping of new geometry.
+   Generates a default UV unwrapping of new geometry.
-   This will be defined in the first UV Layer (which will get added if needed).
+   This will be defined in the first UV layer (which will get added if needed).
 Radius/Size, Align to View, Location, Rotation
    See :ref:`Common Object Options <object-common-options>`.